J&J Medical Connect

 UPTRAVI - PAH Associated With Connective Tissue Disease

-Click on the following links to related sections within the document: GRIPHON (Efficacy, Safety, and Post-hoc Analysis: PAH-CTD Subgroup) and SPHERE Registry Interim Data and Real-World Evidence.
+Click on the following links to related sections within the document: Phase 3 Study: GRIPHON (Efficacy: Primary Endpoint, Safety and Tolerability, and Subgroup Analyses of PAH-CTD Patients From the GRIPHON Study) and Real-World Evidence and SPHERE Registry Interim Data.

-Abbreviations: 6MWD, 6-minute walk distance; AE, adverse event; BID, twice daily; CI, confidence interval; CTD, connective tissue disease; FC, functional class; HR, hazard ratio; IPAH, idiopathic PAH; IQR, interquartile range; MCTD, mixed CTD; NT-proBNP, N-terminal pro b-type natriuretic peptide; NYHA, New York Heart Association; PAH, pulmonary arterial hypertension; PH, pulmonary hypertension; SAE, serious AE; SLE, systemic lupus erythematosus; SSc, systemic sclerosis; WHO, World Health Organization.
+: 6MWD, 6-minute walk distance; AE, adverse event; BID, twice daily; CI, confidence interval; CTD, connective tissue disease; FC, functional class; HR, hazard ratio; IPAH, idiopathic PAH; IQR, interquartile range; MCTD, mixed CTD; NT-proBNP, N-terminal pro B-type natriuretic peptide; NYHA, New York Heart Association; PAH, pulmonary arterial hypertension; PH, pulmonary hypertension; SAE, serious AE; SLE, systemic lupus erythematosus; SSc, systemic sclerosis; WHO, World Health Organization.

 SUMMARY